wesbasinger/bottleboys/en/python_introduction/README.md

 {% filename %}command-line{% endfilename %}
 ```
 $ python3 python_intro.py
-Hi Rachel!
+Hi Rick!
-Next girl
+Next boy
-Hi Monica!
+Hi Manny!
-Next girl
+Next boy
-Hi Phoebe!
+Hi Phil!
-Next girl
+Next boy
-Hi Ola!
+Hi Orin!
-Next girl
+Next boy
 Hi You!
-Next girl
+Next boy
 ```

-As you can see, everything you put inside a `for` statement with an indent will be repeated for every element of the list `girls`.
+As you can see, everything you put inside a `for` statement with an indent will be repeated for every element of the list `boys`

 You can also use `for` on numbers using the `range` function: